 Wire mesh ‘skirts’ are often added hanging down either side of the ladder.

-Ladder Traps can collect a large amount of birds in a short space of time and anyone using one must be prepared and equiped to deal with what they catch.
+Ladder Traps can collect a large amount of birds in a short space of time and anyone using one must be prepared and equipped to deal with what they catch.
 Birds must be dispatched humanely and with the minimum of fuss and distress to the remaining birds.

 Making Ladder Traps